 Bano Qudsia was a Pakistani novel and play writer.
 She also refers to the name of Bano Aapa.
-She got fame from his superhit novel Raja Gidh.
+She got famous for his superhit novel Raja Gidh.

-Raja Gidh considered the classic story of the Urdu language.
+Raja Gidh is considered the classic story of the Urdu language.

 Bano Qudsia was born on 28 November 1928 in Firozpur as a Qudsia Chatta.
 Her father was a bachelor in agriculture, and her brother was a painter.

 Her family migrated to Lahore after the partition of India.
 Bano got her graduate degree from Kinard College Lahore.
 Then, she joined the Government College University (GCU).
 She completed her master’s degree in Urdu literature in 1951.

 Bano Qudsia married Ashfaq Ahmad, whom she met while studying at Government College University Lahore.
 She had three sons named Aneeque, Anees, and Aseer.

 Bano Qudsia wrote several novels, TV plays, and short stories.
 Her Novel Raja Gidh (King Buzzard) added to the new Urdu classic.
 She wrote in Urdu and Punjabi language.